c4710n/TSPL-doccarchive/README.md

 # 3. open the .doccarchive file in dist/
 ```

-visit the Imported Documentation in `Xcode > Help > Developer Documenation`
+Visit the Imported Documentation in `Xcode > Help > Developer Documenation`

 ### Uninstallation